minaTfn/Remini/README.md

 This is my project's backend based on test-driven development.

-In order to use Ajax, the project has several Vue Component.
+In order to use Ajax, the project has several Vue Components.

 It has user interface for site management and also Restful Web Services to feed the frontend.